 - The sentence is increased to 25-to-life in the event that the victim was a peace officer, or a life sentence without parole if the murder of the officer was intentional.

 Murder in the first degree requires premeditation, meaning that the offender had been planning to kill the victim before they committed the homicide.
 Punishment for first-degree murder is death or life in prison without parole as found in Pen.
 Code § 190.

 If you are facing charges of such a crime, speak with our experienced criminal defense lawyers immediately to start building your defense.
 Otherwise, you may face life in prison or the death sentence.

 Ready to Provide Experienced Legal Help Today

-Contact us today to get experienced and knowledgeable legal representation immediately.
+Contact our Fresno murder defense attorneys today to get experienced and knowledgeable legal representation immediately.